NEUE DEUTSCHE WELLE: Langston Uibel x Kwam.e

 LU: It’s funny – actors tend to get into politics, or they want to have a say in the general debates that are going on in the world.
 I don’t believe that this is a given, or subsequently always fruitful.
 It’s one of the reasons that I didn’t study acting: I just wanted to keep working so that I would have the time to be able to read and study on the side – to be able to delve into politics on my own time.
 I think it’s quite difficult to say that film or art in general has to educate or be a vector to politics.
 But there are some extreme imbalances with respect to Black actors and Black artists, which makes it hard to withdraw from that.
 Early on, I decided that I’d rather play fewer roles than play roles that I’m uncomfortable with, which was definitely taking a risk since I’m so young.
 I know it’s a privilege to be able to say that I don’t need to earn that much money, since I don’t have a family that I need to put food on the table for.
 In the end, though, staying true to myself has really paid off.
 I don’t want to play parts that are blatantly stereotypical.
 There have definitely been a few shows that I participated in that were quite political, and that’s why I’m looking forward to the new show I’m in, How To Sell Drugs Online (Fast), which is an easy comedy.
 It’s a shame that as a Black artist you have to be so much more aware.

-Working in German, you don’t have as wide of a reach as you English.
+Working in German, you don’t have as wide of a reach as you do in English.
 How do you navigate that quite specific context, while remaining authentic?

 LU: I don’t know how it is for you, Kwam.e, but I feel like the celebrities or artists in Germany are always very, very similar.
 There is one aesthetic.
 It is so hard sometimes when you realize that there’s this one form of how––